egberts/egberts.github.io-src/content/articles/bridge-systemd-HOWTO.md

 "Predictable Network Interface Device Names" turned on, then the link name would be something like `enp3s0` and `enp3s1` as an example.

-You should want your default gateway interface to be the first interface, so we picked `eth0`.
+To set the default gateway interface to be on the first interface, this example uses `eth0`.

 First Ethernet Link
 -------------------

-For `eth0`, we create a config file named `10-eth0-wired-802.3.link`.
+For `eth0`, create the config file named `10-eth0-wired-802.3.link`.
 The file type must ends with `.link`.

 The content of the `10-eth0-wired-802.3.link` would look like: